-A brief look at the changes in borough population from 2013 to 2014 shows that despite an increase in numbers, 0 to 4s now accounts for a slightly smaller proportion of the borough total in comparison to the 2013 estimates.
-Conversely the 5 to 9 age group has increased in number and also accounts for a slightly larger proportion of the population.
-The 10 to 14 age group shows a slight increase in the number and proportion of the population, with the 15 to 19 age group showing a slight decrease in numbers from 2013 to 2014.
+A brief look at the changes in borough population from 2013 to 2014 show that there has been a small estimated decrease to the 0 to 4 population resulting in the 0 to 4 population accounting for a smaller proportion of the borough total in comparison to the 2013 estimates.
+Conversely the 5 to 9 age group has increased in number and also account for a slightly larger proportion of the population.
+The 10 to 14 and 15 to 19 age groups also show similar changes with population increases year-on-year.